Financial Model Formatting

 For both text and numbers, the following schemes are essential –

-- Red – red represents caution and as such, should be used as a warning to another user or link to another model (=[TTS_v1.0xls]Sheet1!C3) .
+- Red – red represents caution and, as such, should be used as a warning to another user or to link to another model (=[TTS_v1.0xls]Sheet1!C3)

-Excel will always round for you according to the format.
-For example, if cash is entered as 25.382, excel will present it as $25.4.
-This will ensure that all calculations will be as accurate as possible while still looking great and clean.
+Excel will always round for you, according to the format.
+For example, if cash is entered as $25.382, excel will present it as $25.4.
+This will ensure that all calculations will be as accurate as possible while still looking neat and clean.